RevolutionTech/hummingbird/README.md

 Hummingbird is a server used to play custom theme songs (or walk-in songs) when a person enters a building.
 Hummingbird monitors the network and detects when a new device (identified by its MAC address) connects to the router.
 When a new device connects, Hummingbird plays the song associated with that device.

-Hummingbird is designed to run continuously on a server connected to speakers and Wi-Fi.
-A [Raspberry Pi](http://www.raspberrypi.org/) with a Wi-Fi dongle may prove to be a good setup for Hummingbird.
+Hummingbird has two components: the Django 1.7 server and the Hummingbird daemon.
+The server is the interface for adding users, device MAC addresses, and songs.
+The daemon runs in the background sniffing for MAC addresses, and then fires off a local request to the Django server to see if a song should be played, and if so, which one.

 Hummingbird is under active development.
-Follow my progress [on Trello](https://trello.com/b/DK5BO6ev/hummingbird).
+Follow our progress [on Trello](https://trello.com/b/DK5BO6ev/hummingbird).

 ## Setup